 18. Resilience and Service Continuity.
 The Services use a variety of tools and mechanisms to achieve high availability and resiliency.
 Attributy Services, Attributy's infrastructure spans multiple fault-independent AWS availability zones in geographic regions physically separated from one another.
 Attributy's infrastructure can detect and route around issues experienced by hosts or even whole data centers in real-time and employ orchestration tooling that can regenerate hosts, building them from the latest backup.
 Attributy also leverages specialized tools that monitor server performance, data, and traffic load capacity within each availability zone and colocation data center.
 If suboptimal server performance or overloaded capacity is detected on a server within an availability zone or colocation data center, these specialized tools increase the capacity or shift traffic to relieve any suboptimal server performance or capacity overload.
 Attributy is also immediately notified in the event of any suboptimal server performance or overloaded capacity.

 19. Backups and Recovery.
 Attributy performs regular backups of Customer Data, which is hosted on AWS's data center infrastructure and Circle CI.
 Customer Data that is backed up is retained redundantly across multiple availability zones and encrypted in transit and at rest using Advanced Encryption Standard (AES-256) https://circleci.com/security/and https://docs.aws.amazon.com/whitepapers/latest/aws-security-incident-response-guide/loggingand-events.html

-Attributy helps your businesses track, manage and optimize all your campaigns from search engine advertising to Retargeting to even offline campaigns like TV.
+Attributy is a one-stop AI-based conversion tracker, which helps your business track, manage and optimize all your marketing campaigns, including search engine advertising, retargeting and offline spends like TV.